 Another reason why you need to start using social selling is that, according to LinkedIn, 76% of buyers are ready to have a social media conversation with potential sellers, especially with industry leaders.
-Your brand can also become, in time, a leader of its niche by posting in a consistent manner, thoughtful and relevant content on social media.
+Your brand can also become, in time, a leader in its niche by posting consistently thoughtful and relevant content on social media.

 Social selling also helps you find the right people.
 Some social networks have many tools that allow you to reach exactly the people you want to engage and connect with.
-Another way is by using hashtags to help your message arrive at exactly the audience you need – check the ultimate guide about LinkedIn hashtags to boost your marketing strategy.
+Using hashtags is a way to help your message arrive at exactly the audience you need – check the ultimate guide about LinkedIn hashtags to boost your marketing strategy.

 Finally, if you are still unsure of why you should be using social selling, this reason will surely convince you: your competition is most likely using social media for selling.